MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/list.md

 | **-q,--query**  |  The query used to search for an app. |
 | **-?, --help** |  Get additional help on this command. |

+> [!NOTE]
+> The query argument is positional.
+Wild-card style syntax is not supported.
+This is most often the string of characters you expect to help find the installed package you are searching for.

 ## Options

 The options allow you to customize the list experience to meet your needs.